 Fig. 4: Development of a machine learning model.
 (A): Model selection based on cvAUC.
 Calculation of cross-validated AUC as described in the workflow passage (Fig. 1).
-The Relaxed LASSO model eliminated uninformative variables out of the whole pool of features and yielded the highest cvAUC, followed by a model employing only significant features (Signif), the Relaxed miRNA model and a Baseline model utilizing known prognostic markers.
-The worst performance was observed for the models using only miRNAs (miRNA) or the whole set of features (Complete) without any filtering or selection process.
-Red squares indicate the mean cvAUC for each model.
+Blue dots indicate the mean cvAUC for each model.
 Error bars indicate 95% confidence intervals.
 (B): Model evaluation in the outer loop of nested cross validation.
 Application of the relaxedLasso model on the test set in the outer loop resulted in different performances in each iteration (grey lines).
-However, in general it performed better than a random classifier (red dotted line) evidenced by the combined ROC curve for the cross validation process (blue line).
+Red dottet line: random classifier.
+Blue line: combined ROC curve for the cross validation process.
 AUC: area under the curve.
 Values in parentheses indicate 95% confidence interval for the AUC.
 (C): Feature importance in the feature selection process.
 Features used in more than 50% of the iterations in the first LASSO regression were considered important.
-Applying these rules, seven features were included in the final model (second LASSO regression with the filtered set of features).
-Four features (age, miR-30d-5p expression, miR-137 expression and miR-514a-3p expression) were positively correlated with therapy response, whereas three features (LDH serum levels, application of a BRAF therapy prior to ICI and miR-197-3p expression) were negatively correlated with therapy success.
-The most stable feature was LDH, which was incorporated in nearly 100% of the iterations.
 Grey: features below the 50% threshold.
 Blue: features above the 50% threshold.
 Red dotted line indicates 50%.
 Significantly changed features are depicted in red.

-A model utilizing all examined miRNAs (cvAUC (95% CI): 0.609 (0.546-0.673), referred to as miRNA) and a model using all available features (cvAUC (95% CI): 0.692 (0.633-0.752), referred to as Complete) performed worse than the baseline model, possibly due to a low signal-to-noise ratio caused by the high number of input features.
-When using only significant features (miRNAs shown in Fig. 2 and serum markers shown in Fig. 3, as well as age and prior BRAFi/MEKi therapy) model performance improved substantially (cvAUC (95% CI): 0.837 (0.791-0.883), referred to as Signif).
+A model utilizing all examined miRNAs [cvAUC (95% CI): 0.609 (0.546-0.673), referred to as miRNA] and a model using all available features [cvAUC (95% CI): 0.692 (0.633-0.752), referred to as Complete] performed worse than the baseline model, possibly due to a low signal-to-noise ratio caused by the high number of input features.
+When using only significant features (miRNAs shown in Fig. 2 and serum markers shown in Fig. 3, as well as age and prior BRAFi/MEKi therapy) model performance improved substantially [cvAUC (95% CI): 0.837 (0.791-0.883), referred to as Signif].
+Removal of miRNAs from the Signif model led to impairment of model performance [cvAUC (95% CI): 0.793 (0.743-0.844)], whereas utilizing only significantly changed miRNAs yielded a cvAUC (95% CI) of 0.719 (0.661-0.776).
+This shows a combination of different types of predictors might enhance predictive ability of machine learning models.

-Finally, an approach similar to relaxed LASSO as described by Meinshausen [33] was employed where in a two-step process features are selected by LASSO regression and these selected features were used as input in a second LASSO regression to calculate performance metrics.
+Finally, an approach similar to relaxed LASSO as described by Meinshausen [30] was employed where in a two-step process features are selected by LASSO regression and these selected features were used as input in a second LASSO regression to calculate performance metrics.
 This relaxed LASSO was applied to two different sets of features to eliminate uninformative covariates.
 First, it was used in the whole set of 61 miRNAs to reduce the amount of dispensable features resulting in 15 miRNAs used as input in the second iteration of the LASSO regression which yielded a cvAUC (95% CI) of 0.797 (0.746-0.848) (referred to as Relaxed miRNA).
-The best performance, though, could be achieved when all variables were used as input of the relaxed LASSO, which then eliminated uninformative variables (cvAUC (95% CI): 0.
-851 (0.807-0.897), referred to as Relaxed LASSO).
+The best performance, though, could be achieved when all variables were used as input of the relaxed LASSO, which then eliminated uninformative variables [cvAUC (95% CI): 0.
+851 (0.807-0.897), referred to as Relaxed LASSO].